wemake-services/wemake-vue-template/template/docs/template/configuration.md

    which specifies global `css` options

 5. [`build`](https://nuxtjs.org/api/configuration-build) option,
-   which allows to extend the default `webpack` build configuration.
+   which allows extending the default `webpack` build configuration.
    Add your own loaders and plugins here in case you need them

 ### axios